-The employee may elect to receive up to three (3) days of bereavement leave in lieu of three (3) of the five (5) sick days upon the death of the following family members: spouse, children, fosterchildren, step-children, parents, step-parents, foster-parents, brothers or sisters, or grandparents and grandchildren of the employee.
-Appropriate documentation includes a death certificate, funeral slip or obituary notice.
+The employee may elect to receive up to three (3) days of bereavement leave in lieu of three (3) of the five (5) sick days upon the death of the following family members: spouse, children, foster-children, stepchildren, parents, stepparents, foster-parents, brothers or sisters, or grandparents and grandchildren of the employee.
+Appropriate documentation includes a death certificate, funeral slip, or obituary notice.